 Step 1: Creation of Template

 The program comes with over 50 premade structure set templates based on anatomical site and surgical status.
 The online spreadsheet containing the raw data for all templates may be found at the following link: bit.ly/StructureNaming.
 Any changes to the online spreadsheet are viewed and updated by the program in real time, therefore this is an evergreen program.
-These structure templates are arranged by treated organ and based on an American Society for Radiation Oncology (ASTRO) consensus paper7 including Central Nervous System (e.g., Brain, C-spine, T-spine, L-spine, Sacral spine, craniospinal), Head and Neck (e.g., face/parotid, orbit, sinonasal, nasopharynx, oropharynx, larynx/hypopharynx/thyroid or cervical esophagus, elective or definitive neck), Thoracic (e.g.,breast/chest wall, supraclavicular fossa, axilla, lung, mediastinum/thymus, esophagus), Abdominal (e.g., Lower esophagus/gastroesophageal junction, spleen, stomach, pancreas, liver, renal/adrenal, retroperitoneal space, paraaortic), Pelvic (e.g., bladder, cervix/uterus/vagina/vulva, prostate, rectum, and anus) and Extremity (e.g., all extremity) sites.
-(PMID: 30576843)Templates were further customized by adding common target structures for each site, relevant OARs (e.g., Spleen for anatomically relevant sites such as gastroesophageal junction or stomach), miscellaneous structures (e.g. Body, Fiducials, etc), and building out additional sub-site specific templates (e.g. partial breast, whole breast, etc., and breast or chest wall with or without regional nodal coverage).
+These structure templates are arranged by treated organ and include all sites based on an American Society for Radiation Oncology (ASTRO) consensus paper7.
+Templates were further customized with common target structures for each site, relevant OARs, miscellaneous structures (e.g. Body, Fiducials, etc), and building out additional sub-site specific templates (e.g. partial breast, whole breast, etc.).

 The program has preset OAR and target coloration, though color selections are fully customizable.
 Template language can be selected as English, Spanish, or French.
 By default, the program orders the structures using a combination of primary and reverse orders, as reverse order may reflect natural language more clearly for certain structures (e.g., Anal_Canal, Bowel_Bag, etc).
 The program also defaults to displaying laterality after the name of the structure (e.g. Breast_L), but the user can select to display it first, if desired.